mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Graph_and_Relational_Databases.md

 I use several RDF datastores in my work (Franz AllegroGraph, Stardog, GraphDB, and Blazegraph) but I particularly like Apache Jena Fuseki (that I will often just call Fuseki) because it is open source, it follows new technology like RDF* and SPARQL*, and has a simple and easy to use web interface).
 Most of our experiments will use Python SPARQL client libraries but you will also be spending quality time using the web interface to run SPARQL queries.

 RDF data is in the form of triples: subject, property (or predicate), and object.
-There are several serialization formats for RDF includinfg XML, Turtle, N1, etc. I refer you to the chapter [Background Material for the Semantic Web and Knowledge Graphs in my book Practical Artificial Intelligence Programming in Clojure](https://markwatson.com/books/clojureai-site/#semantic-web) for more details (link for online reading).
+There are several serialization formats for RDF including XML, Turtle, N1, etc. I refer you to the chapter [Background Material for the Semantic Web and Knowledge Graphs in my book Practical Artificial Intelligence Programming in Clojure](https://markwatson.com/books/clojureai-site/#semantic-web) for more details (link for online reading).
 Here we use client libraries and web services that can return RDF data as JSON.

 This chapter is about getting tools ready to use.
 In the next chapter we will get more into RDF and SPARQL.

 I have a GitHub repository containing Fuseki, sample data, and directions for getting setup and running in a minute or two: [https://github.com/mark-watson/fuseki-semantic-web-dev-setup](https://github.com/mark-watson/fuseki-semantic-web-dev-setup).
 You can clone this repository and follow along on your laptop or just read the following text if you are not yet convinced that you will want to use semantic web technologies in your own projects.

+We will be using the SPARQL query language here for a few examples and then jump more deeply into the use of SPARQL and other semantic web technologies in the next chapter.

 Listing of **test_fuseki_client.py** (in the directory **semantic-web**):